Defense industry of Taiwan: History

-Early
+Before World War 2

 From 1825 until 1866 a shipyard in Tainan produced warships for the Qing navy.
 Logging for warship production was one of the impetus for the Qing's colonial expansion into Taiwan's mountainous interior.

 During the Japanese colonial period a chemical weapons factory was in operation in North Taiwan; the Nationalists took possession of this facility following the conclusion of World War II and are believed to have expanded the facility.
 Taiwan no longer has a chemical weapons industry.